Stift Admont - Forst Jagd © Stefan Leitner

 The property of Admont Benedictine Abbey that is managed by the Trieben Forest Administration extends in several separate areas from the Palten Valley over the Triebener Tauern Pass into the Pölstal and further into the upper Lavant valley on the Styrian border to Carinthia.
 The total area of 13,500 ha is located at an altitude of 700 m to 2,450 m above sea level in the municipalities of Trieben, Rottenmann, Gaishorn, Hohentauern, Pölstal and Obdach.
 The bedrock consists of graphite schists and phyllitic slates from the greywacke zone in the Paltental, quartzite slates and gneiss in the Seckau and Rottenmann Tauern, and mica schists and schist gneiss in the Seetal Alps.
 Due to the geology and the location in the interalpine region of spruce and pine forests, our forests consist predominantly of the tree species spruce, fir and larch, which grow there naturally.
 At the high altitudes of the Rottenmann and Seckau Tauern and the Seetal Alps, Swiss pine is also found in larger portions.
 In the course of managing the usable forest areas, approximately 45,000 solid cubic metres of sustainable wood are produced each year.

-Stift Admont - Forst Jagd © Stefan Leitner
+Admont Abbey - Forest Hunting © Stefan Leitner

-Forstverwaltung Trieben: Wolfsgrabenstraße 12, 8784 Trieben (nur nach Terminvereinbarung)
+Forest administration Trieben: Wolfsgrabenstraße 12, 8784 Trieben (by appointment only)

 AUTOMOTIVE WORKSHOP